 Rev Ian Smith served as the inaugural VCCEM Chairperson from 2015- 2023.
 Ian also served as a volunteer for decades, engaged in teams to respond to emergencies.
 Ian was also employed as the VCC Executive Officer, enabling regular reporting to the Victorian Council of Churches Standing Committee.
 Ian’s commitment, pastoral sensitivity and vision was exemplary.

-Kellie Shewring served as CEO from July 2020 to November 2023
+Kellie Shewring served as CEO from July 2020 to November 2023.

 Edmund Murphy, previously Chief Operations Officer, was appointed CEO in December 2023.